rishabhkumaar/rishabhkumaar/README.md

 ## About Me
 👨‍💻 Programming is my passion and hobby.
-🌐 Self-taught in Python, JavaScript, HTML, CSS, and exploring other languages.
+🌐 Knows Python, JavaScript, HTML, CSS, and exploring other languages.
 📚 I’m all about learning new things through online resources.
 🚀 Currently focusing on building my career and improving my skills.
 🌟 One day, I hope you'll find some exciting projects in my repositories!